paulghaddad/baby_site/src/pages/activities-0-12-weeks/index.md

 **Hang black and white cards from your play gym**.
 That’s what I did.
 My baby wasn’t engaging with the items that came with his play gym at first.
 So I added my own.

-I took three [beiens High Contrast Baby Flashcards](https://www.amazon.com/gp/product/B08DLR33HG/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1), punched a hole in each one and attached them to the play gym with a string.
+I took three [](https://www.amazon.com/gp/product/B08DLR33HG/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)black and white cards, punched a hole in each one and attached them to the play gym with a string.
 The cards dangled from the top of the play gym.
 There were images on both sides of the cards, which make them fun to look at -- especially when they moved.

 Eventually, he learned to bat at the cards and loved making them move!